 7. Make your Own Easter Treats

-Kids love baking, and Easter provides the perfect opportunity to make some delicacies that you can recreate over the years.
+Kids love baking, and Easter provides the perfect opportunity to make some delicacies (like the chocolate bark below) that you can recreate over the years.
 Make hot cross buns from scratch or your own Easter chocolate.
 Get adventurous and try baking some Greek Tsoureki or Polish Mazurek.
 If you’re into cakes try a new themed Easter design each year or begin a tradition of serving a feast of decadent Easter desserts at your family Easter luncheon.
 The kids will love cooking with you no matter what you choose!